infiniflow/infinity/docs/references/pysdk_api_reference.md

 - `error_msg`: `str`
   When `error_code` is non-zero, `error_msg` provides additional details about the error.
 - `deleted_rows`: `int`
-  Indicates the number of deleted rows.
+  The number of deleted rows.

 ### Examples